Catsila/Catsila/README.md

 - 👋 Hi, I’m @Catsila
 - 👀 I’m interested in AI,ML & Shell scripting.
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently working as a fullstack developer & as a Freelancer.

 <!---
 Catsila/Catsila is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.